rSapintanPi/m2Vue2/README.md

 `graycore/magento2-cors` -> This package allows you to securely add the necessary CORS headers to the Magento 2 GraphQL or REST APIs

-add after the "src" directory is visible add in app/etc/env.php following info:
+after the "src" directory is visible on your host add in app/etc/env.php following info:

 ```
 'system' => [